 Someone from our dedicated Welfare and Wellbeing Team will call you back within 24 hours to talk you through any concerns you have.

-Our Welfare and Wellbeing Team are available from Monday to Friday from 8am to 8pm, and Saturday 8am to 3pm.
+Our Welfare and Wellbeing Team are available from Monday to Friday from 9am to 6pm.

 You can also request support from the Government website.

 A list of services providing support across Newcastle is available on the on Information Now website.